Prairie dogs live in and around Boulder, on open space and on private property.

 What is the status of the black-tailed prairie dog as a species?

 The black-tailed prairie dog receives no protection under the federal Endangered Species Act.
 In Colorado, the Colorado Natural Heritage Program lists the black-tailed prairie dog as vulnerable to extirpation.
-CPW identifies the black-tailed prairie dog as a species with moderate and stable populations, and as a species of most concern.
+CPW identifies the black-tailed prairie dog as a species with moderate and stable populations, and as a species of special concern.

 Why are active prairie dog colonies important to protect?